Hermitian matrices of roots of unity and their characteristic polynomials: Introduction

 The paper is organised as follows.
+In Section~\ref{sec:prelims}, we recall some preliminary material about cyclotomic fields that will be required in the later sections of the paper.
 In Section~\ref{sec:real}, we consider the real case, i.e., when $q = 2$ and prove parts (a) and (b) of our main theorems.
-In Section~\ref{sec:graphs}, we introduce our graph-theoretic tools and generalise a classical result of Harary and Schwenk about a congruence for the trace of powers of the adjacency matrix of a graph.
-In Section~\ref{sec:dets}, we produce results about the determinant of Hermitean matrices of roots of unity and provide proofs of parts (c) and (d) of our main theorems.
+In Section~\ref{sec:graphs}, we introduce our graph-theoretic tools and generalise Theorem~\ref{thm:hs}.
+In Section~\ref{sec:dets}, we produce results about the determinant of Hermitian matrices of roots of unity and provide proofs of parts (c) and (d) of our main theorems.
 Finally, in Section~\ref{sec:euler}, we introduce the residue graph of a matrix in $\mathcal H_n(q)$ and, using so-called Euler graphs, we prove part (e) of our main theorems.